hy-ppc/hy-ppc.github.io/README.md

 no other deadlines.

 For technical reasons, the course is initially marked as ending on 31.12.2023 in SISU, but you can disregard this.
+If you are unable to enrol on the course (e.g. because you don't have a study right for the whole duration), that is not necessary.
+Make sure to request credits before your study right ends, however.

 ### Discussion